HMS Lively (1804): Action of 5 October 1804

 Indefatigable had no casualties.
 Amphion had five men wounded, one badly.
 Lively had two killed and four wounded.
 Indefatigable and Amphion escorted Medée and Fama to Plymouth.
 Medusa and Lively brought in Clara.
 The Royal Navy took Medea into service as Iphigenia and Clara as Leocadia.

 The value of the treasure was very large, and if it had been treated as Prize of War then Moore and his brother captains would have become extremely wealthy.
 As it was the money (and ships) were declared to be "Droits of Admiralty" on the grounds that war had not been declared, and the captains and crew shared a relatively small ex gratia payment of £160,000 for the bullion, plus the proceeds of the sale of the hull and cargo.

+Action of 7 December 1804

 On 7 December Lively and Polyphemus captured the Spanish frigate Santa Gertruyda off Cape St Mary.
 The Royal Navy took her into service as Santa Gertruda, but did not commission the 40-year-old ship.
 Instead it used her as a receiving ship at Plymouth.